Minege/dotfiles/README.md

 # dotfiles
-Some of my configuration files
+Some of my configuration files, here in github, for fast access when deploying a machine.